aequitas/cinekid-render-server/README.md

 Edit the settings file (save changes with ctrl-o and exit with ctrl-x) and modify the IP addresses en `works` (werkjes) directories that need to be created.
 All options have defaults in `hiera/common.yaml` which are overwritten by `hiera/settings.yaml`.

 Information such as `cinekid::web_user`, `cinekid::web_host` and `cinekid::public_key` which are required for uploading the results to the webserver should be known and need to be added as well.
-(It is possible to run `sudo make` first and then login using SSH from a laptop to copy and paste this credentials and then run `suod make` again to reapply configuration).
+(It is possible to run `make` first and then login using SSH from a laptop to copy and paste this credentials and then run `make` again to reapply configuration).

     nano hiera/settings.yaml

 Run the following command to bootstrap/install according to the settings:

-    sudo make
+    make

 The provision scripts (Puppet) will now install all required dependencies for encoding and configure the computer to be used as encoding server.

-The `sudo make` command can be run as often as needed (eg: after changing settings) and will try to undo all changes made manually to ensure the computer is in a expected state.
+The `make` command can be run as often as needed (eg: after changing settings) and will try to undo all changes made manually to ensure the computer is in a expected state.

 To reapply changes after the repository has been updated on Github run these commands:

     git pull
-    sudo make
+    make

 To verify if everything is working run:

-    sudo make test_werkjes
+    make test_werkjes

 This will place some samples in the incoming Samba share which will be picked up by the pipeline.

 To watch the process run:

-    sudo make status
+    make status

 # Development